prb27/CSC207-Convention-Project/phase2/src/readme.txt

         We use Facade in our MasterSystem, specifically in the run method.
 We delegate the actual handling of inputs to the different menu controllers for the user types, thereby adhering to the Single Responsibility principle

-        We use Factory and Factory method in AccountHandler and UserFactory, to sign up (create) users of different types based on an input userType parameter in AccountHandler, and to return the appropriate controllers for a user specified by the parameter userType in UserFactory.
+        We use Factory Method in AccountHandler and UserFactory, to sign up (create) users of different types based on an input userType parameter in AccountHandler, and to return the appropriate controllers for a user specified by the parameter userType in UserFactory.